influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-09-13T19:18:00Z   between 3 and 6 feet
 ```

-The query returns two randomly selected points for each field key that includes the word `level` in the `h2o_feet` measurement.
+Returns two randomly selected points for each field key that includes the word `level` in the `h2o_feet` measurement.

 {{% /expand %}}